jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 - We then create a second template that leverages that security group.
 - For this, we use the `Fn::ImportValue` function.
+- You can't delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack.
   - You can't delete the underlying stack until all the references are deleted too.
 - Example:
   ```
     Outputs: